 2. Get the right players on the team.

 Once you know what your goal is, you need to make sure you have the right team in place to achieve results.

 This starts with getting an understanding of who’s currently on your team.
 What are their strengths and weaknesses?
 What comes naturally to them and what requires them to stretch outside their comfort zone?

-Then, map each individual member’s strengths against what your team needs to achieve its goals.
+Then, map each individual member’s strengths against what your team needs to achieve its cohesion goals.
 For example, if a member of your team is great at creating and automating processes, they’d be a natural fit for maximizing team efficiency.

 If you use the PI software, the Team Discovery feature helps to plot employees against the activities that are critical to your team’s success.

-The screenshot above displays the makeup of an existing team.
-You’ll notice that four team members border the edge of the Teamwork & Employee Experience quadrant.
-This means they share behavioral traits that would make them a good fit for increasing team cohesion and helping to develop employees.
+Let’s say four team members of a team border the edge of the Teamwork & Employee Experience quadrant.
+This means they share behavioral traits that would make them a good fit for increasing cohesion among group members and helping to develop employees.
 These would be great people to spearhead an initiative to improve teamwork and team relations.

-If there are gaps between your employees’ strengths and what’s needed to achieve your goals, you’ll need to fill them outside the team.
+If there are gaps between your employees’ strengths and what’s needed to achieve your team goals, you’ll need to fill them outside the cohesive team.
 Why?
 Because while your employees can stretch themselves to meet the need in the short-term, it becomes exhausting over time.
 Imagine you’re right-handed and asked to write with your left on a daily basis.
 You could do it, but it wouldn’t feel natural and it would take more effort than simply writing with your dominant hand.